 Free French activities for children:

-Resources to teach children French and develop their interest in France and French culture through craft ideas, recipes, stories, songs etc… More will be added as soon as possible!
+Free Activities in French for children to encourage their interest in France and French culture through craft ideas, recipes, stories, songs etc…

 1. Build a model of the Eiffel Tower using a box of Camembert!